-A characteristic feature of the RK point is that the ground states within different topological sectors are exactly degenerate~\cite{Henley,qdm_review}.
-To verify this feature, we measure the ground state energies within different topological sectors at the multicritical point with $L=24$.
-We find vanishing energy differences between different topological sectors $\sim6\times10^{-4}L^{2}\Delta$.
-The tiny difference may be accounted by the marginally and dangerously irrelevant terms~\cite{rk_2dbp,ashvin1}, which do not vanish at finite system size.
-This proximate degeneracy strongly indicates that the multicritical point corresponds to the RK point.
+A characteristic feature of the RK point is the exact ground state degeneracy among different topological sectors~\cite{Henley,qdm_review}.
+To verify, we measure the ground states with different sectors at the multicritical point with $L=24$, and find vanishing energy difference $\sim6\times10^{-4}L^{2}\Delta$.
+The tiny difference is accounted by the marginally and dangerously irrelevant terms~\cite{rk_2dbp,ashvin1}, which do not vanish at finite system size (details in SM ~\cite{note_supp}).